South Korea sends team to tackle coronavirus on anti-piracy ship | Health

 South Korea was for months a coronavirus success story as it kept outbreaks under control with testing, tracing and social distancing but the Delta variant has been fuelling a new wave of persistent infections in recent weeks.
 The outbreak on the South Korean destroyer with some 300 service members on board operating in the Gulf of Aden is another headache for the administration of President Moon Jae-in.

 The Yonhap news agency, citing the Joint Chiefs of Staff, said six service members had tested positive for the coronavirus, while some 80 had developed some symptoms.
-None on board were vaccinated, Yonhap said.
-The defence ministry declined to make any immediate comment but said it was preparing a statement on the matter.
+The defense ministry said none on board the destroyer had been vaccinated as the unit had left in February before the vaccination campaign began for military personnel.

+South Korea's foreign ministry and its diplomatic mission were communicating with authorities of the host country to facilitate treatment and transport of any patients, ministry spokesman Choi Young-sam told a briefing.
+Choi did not identify the country.

 South Korea has recorded 173,511 coronavirus cases and 2,050 deaths since the pandemic began, data from the Korea Disease Control and Prevention Agency (KDCA) showed.
 Only 30.8% of its 52 million people have received at least one dose of a vaccine, while 12% have been fully vaccinated.

-Clusters of infections had been largely centred in the capital Seoul and neighbouring areas but cases have spread to more rural areas, adding to worries about the Delta variant.
+Clusters of infections had been largely centered in the capital Seoul and neighboring areas but cases have spread to more rural areas, adding to worries about the Delta variant.
 In response, the government tightened social distancing rules across most of the country on Wednesday, when authorities reported a daily record of 1,615 cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)